ari1337an/tensorify/src/PROJECT_STRUCTURE.md

   - `onboarding-actions.ts` - Server actions for handling onboarding data submission to the external API.
   - `email-actions.ts` - Server actions for sending emails using Resend, like organization invites.
   - `invitation-actions.ts` - New server actions for managing the lifecycle of user invitations.
 Includes creating new invitations (now with robust error handling for email sending), fetching pending invitations for a user, processing accepted invitations (upserting user, assigning roles, and updating invitation status within a transaction), declining invitations, checking if a user can be invited (verifies against existing members and pending invites), updating roles for pending invitations, and revoking pending invitations.
+  - `file-upload.ts` - Utilities for handling file uploads with validation, storage to public directory, and support for image files with size/type restrictions.
 - `src/server/flows/` - Server-side flows for complex operations.
   - `onboarding/` - Flows related to user onboarding.
     - `setup-account.ts` - Creates a complete account setup with organizational structure in a single transaction, including organization, team, project, and workflow creation with proper access controls.
 Extracts organization slug from the provided organization URL.